deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 apiVersion: deckhouse.io/v1
 kind: DexAuthenticator
 metadata:
-  name: my-cool-app # the authenticator's pods will be prefixed with my-cool-app
+  name: my-cool-app # the authenticator's Pods will be prefixed with my-cool-app
   namespace: my-cool-namespace # the namespace where the dex-authenticator will be deployed
 spec:
   applicationDomain: "my-app.kube.my-domain.com" # the domain used for your app